microsoft/WhatTheHack/050-AIS-APIManagementwithFunctions/Coach/README.md

-# WhatTheHack - Azure Integration Services - API Management with Function Apps
+# What The Hack - Azure Integration Services - API Management with Function Apps

 ## Introduction
 Welcome to the coach's guide for the Azure Integration Services - API Management with Function Apps Hack.
 Here you will find links to specific guidance for coaches for each of the challenges.